tempest15/tempest15/README.md

 I'm tempest, a high school student with a love for Minecraft, coding, photography, and music.

-- 🔭 I’m currently working as a moderator for [The Iris Project](https://irisshaders.net/)
+- 🔭 I’m currently working as a member of the support team for [The Iris Project](https://irisshaders.net/)
 - 🧠 I have experience with Python
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: You can contact me via [Twitter](https://twitter.com/t_empest_) or by sending a friend request to tempest#4510 on Discord.